thirumalaivm/franklin-assets-selector-fork/README.md

 }
 ```

-In `scripts/scripts.js` you;d need to add the following lines of code:
+In `scripts/scripts.js` you'd need to add the following lines of code:

 Import `aem-assets-plugin-support.js`
 ```